Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.2] „Ten vyváděl, ten váš brigádní jenerál,“ řekl, chechtaje se na celé kolo, „ale doručit jsme vám tu blbost museli, poněvadž ještě nepřišlo od divise nařízení, že se jeho telegramy nemají dodávat adresátům.

-Udo Kraft was a German teacher who was Kadett Biegler's role model.
+was a German teacher who was Kadett Biegler's role model.
 This is revealed in Biegler's disastrous conversation with Hauptmann Ságner as the train leaves Győr for Budapest.
-Biegler was just then reading Udo Kraft's Self-Education for Death for the Emperor, published by C.F.
+Biegler was at that moment reading Kraft's Self-Education for Death for the Emperor, published by C.F.
 Amelang’s Verlag in Leipzig.

 Background

-Udo Kraft (Rudolf Karl Emil Kaspar Robert Kraft) was a German gymnasium teacher who enlisted as a volunteer when the war broke out.
-He was shot in the temple by Anloy in Belgium three weeks later, and died immediately.
-He served as a seargent with the 116th Infantry Regiment.
+(Rudolf Karl Emil Kaspar Robert Kraft) was a German grammar school teacher who enlisted as a volunteer when the war broke out.
+He was shot in the temple near Anloy in Belgium three weeks later, and died instantly.
+He served as a sergeant with the 116th Infantry Regiment.

-Bieglers description of the book is imprecise.
-Udo Kraft's book, a collection of letters and diaries, was published in early 1915, i.e. after his death.
-It was also a question of death for the fatherland, not for the emperor.
+Kadett Biegler's description of the book is imprecise.
+Kraft's book, a collection of letters and diaries, was published in early 1915, i.e. after his death.
+It was also a matter of death for the fatherland, not for the emperor.

 An English translation by Kenneth Kronenberg is available[a].